drewr/drewr.github.io/about.md

 Valued Internet passerby,

 I'm a 40-something engineering director at a fairly successful midsize tech company.
-I've helped grow it from 10 people to over 2,000 in 8 years.
-We had a strong IPO along the way in 2018.

 I've worked in a few non-profits, including founding a Christian church in the United States.
-I helped lead it for 7 years.

 Random topics of interest you might find on this website: